Canadian Institute of Actuaries: Standards of practice

 The Standards of Practice are precise and detailed descriptions of how actuaries, in all practice areas (e.g., actuarial evidence, pensions, life or property/casualty insurance), are to go about their work.
 They range from detailed instructions on how to make certain calculations to more general requirements as to what should be disclosed in actuarial reports.
 They are developed and adopted by the Actuarial Standards Board according to its due process and are published by the Canadian Institute of Actuaries.

 Public policy activities

 The CIA produces different types of public statements to address issues of public policy in Canada and to respond to public consultations by governments and regulatory bodies.
 As a non-partisan entity, the CIA’s policy activities focus on offering input and advice to the benefit of the public good and all Canadians.
-Recent policy statements by the CIA have addressed topics such as retirement age, climate change, pharmacare, and big data and risk classification.
+Recent policy statements by the CIA have addressed topics such as nature risk, retirement age, climate change, pharmacare, and big data and risk classification.